 An introduction to the nature of psychological inquiry regarding the origins, variability, and change of human behavior.
 As such, the course focuses on the nature-nurture controversy, the processes associated with cognitive and emotional development, the role of personal characteristics and situational conditions in shaping behavior, and various approaches to psychotherapy.

 Limited to 40 students per section.
 Fall semester: Professors Sanderson and Salvatore.
-Spring semester: Professors Raskin and Visiting Professor Mendoza.2016-17: Offered in Fall 2016
+Spring semester: Professors Raskin and Visiting Professor Mendoza.2019-20: Offered in Fall 2019 and Spring 2020

 This course will examine how brain function regulates a broad range of mental processes and behaviors.
 We will discuss how neurons work and how the brain obtains information about the environment (sensory systems), regulates an organism’s response to the environment (motor systems), controls basic functions necessary for survival such as eating, drinking, sex, and sleep, and mediates higher cognitive function such as memory and language.
 We will also consider the consequences of brain malfunction as manifested in various forms of disease and mental illness.